-Text HOME, HELLO, or CONNECT to 741741 from anywhere in the United States, anytime, about any type of crisis.
+Text HOME to 741741 from anywhere in the United States, anytime, about any type of crisis.
 A live, trained Crisis Counselor receives the text and responds, all from our secure online platform.
 The volunteer Crisis Counselor will help you move from a hot moment to a cool moment.

 Health Services Access provides mental health services to adults with severe and persistent mental illness, children with a severe emotional disturbance, and individuals with a developmental disability, residing in the county.

 HVCC offers comprehensive services to adults, children, adolescents, couples, and families who face life’s challenges.
 Depression, anxiety, job and family stress are just some of the topics with which therapists can help.
 HVCC accepts Medicare and most other insurances for behavioral health.